 Parents are entitled to up to 18 weeks’ parental leave for each child, whether born or adopted, up to their 18th birthday.

 There are two ways to organise a parental leave scheme - the default statutory scheme or a non-statutory scheme.
-If you want to use a non-statutory scheme it must be arrived at through a collective or workforce agreement, or by individual contractual agreement with the employee.
+If you want to use a non-statutory scheme, you'll need to reach an individual contractual agreement with the employee.

 If you wish to implement a scheme that is in any way less favourable to the employee than the default scheme, it can only be by collective or workforce agreement – and even then certain key elements must be provided.